 She looks at me in shock.
 I'm pretty shocked myself really, but I think that's what would be best, right?
-I didn't really have any problems there besides my dad's maid.
+I didn't really have any problems there besides my dad being a piece of shit.
 But I was alone there, the way I liked it.
 Nobody talked to me and that was better than what I have now.
 It's hard to live with yourself when you know you're hurting people.

 "What?
 Why, do you not like it here?"
 She asks me with concern written all over her face.
 "Are you getting bullied?"

 "No, Mom..."
 I sigh.
 "I just think it was better for me to live there, with Dad."